 Risk Considerations.
-Contributions to and earnings on the investments in the Bank Savings Account Option are insured by the FDIC on a per participant, pass-through basis to each beneficiary up to the maximum amount set by federal law, which is currently \$250,000.
-Funds you own and deposit in the Bank Savings Account Option will be insured as single-ownership funds, subject to aggregation with any other single-ownership funds you may have at the bank.
-Aggregation will consider: (1) the value of your investment, and (2) the value of all other accounts you hold at the bank, as determined in accordance with applicable rules and regulations.
-You should determine whether the amount of FDIC insurance available is sufficient to cover your total investment in the Bank Savings Account Option plus any other deposits you may have at the bank.
+Contributions to and earnings on the investments in the Bank Savings Account Option are insured by the FDIC on a per participant, pass-through basis to each Beneficiary up to the maximum amount set by federal law, which is currently \$250,000.
+Funds you own and deposit in the Bank Savings Account Option will be insured as single-ownership funds, subject to aggregation with any other single-ownership funds you may have at the Bank of the West.
+Aggregation will consider: (1) the value of your investment, and (2) the value of all other accounts you hold at the Bank of the West, as determined in accordance with applicable rules and regulations.
+You should determine whether the amount of FDIC insurance available is sufficient to cover your total investment in the Bank Savings Account Option plus any other deposits you may have at the Bank of the West.